Family Therapy & Coaching

 While your teen is meeting regularly with their therapist and participating in experiential therapy and adventure therapy, we’ll provide you with weekly updates and coaching sessions that are meant to get to the bottom of your parenting style and figure out what worked well and what could be improved.

 As your teen progresses through treatment, we’ll begin telephonic phone therapy to help you interact with your child again.
 And then once your teen is ready, we’ll add in family visits where you and your teen will work together to heal the family system, fix your trust and communication, and improve your overall wellness.

 Through our family therapy approach, you will learn to understand your family dynamics, identify what roles you and your teen play in the family system and better define your relationship.
 This all can leads to you and your teen building a stronger connection in a healthy and effective manner.

 How We Help Change Your Family Dynamic for the Better

-In circumstances involving trauma, behavioral issues or substance abuse, each member of your family takes on a specific role or a combination of roles without realizing it.
+In circumstances involving trauma and behavioral issues each member of your family takes on a specific role or a combination of roles without realizing it.
 These roles can be toxic and lend to the challenges your teen has faced.